kckoch/foundryvtt-5eOGLCharacterSheet/README.md

 Obviously almost all of the layout decisions here are pretty directly ripped from the Roll20 OGL Character Sheet, and by proxy the WOTC official 5e Sheet.

-Shares a lot of code with my own [Compact DnDBeyond-like 5e Character Sheet](https://github.com/ElfFriend-DnD/foundryvtt-compactBeyond5eSheet).
+This is a direct fork of Elffriend-DnD's code [Compact DnDBeyond-like 5e Character Sheet](https://github.com/ElfFriend-DnD/foundryvtt-5eOGLCharacterSheet).
 If you like D&D Beyond's layout but want it more compact and foundry-fied, check it out.

 Yoinked some expanded Biography tab code directly from [tidy5e-sheet](https://github.com/sdenec/tidy5e-sheet).
 Also took their localization of the headers in said tab.